What Are Good Download & Upload Speeds?

 Future-Proofing Your Internet Plan

 When choosing an internet plan, it’s smart to think beyond your current needs and consider how your usage might grow in the next few years.
-This is known as future-proofing your internet plan.
+Small changes in your household, like a new job, a new device, or a kid starting school, can increase your bandwidth demands almost overnight.

 • More Devices: Households continue to add smart TVs, security systems, voice assistants, and other connected devices that all use bandwidth—even in the background.